Special educational needs and disability (SEND)

 Settling into a new environment such as an early years setting is an emotional transition for young children especially as they learn to develop and master the complex skills needed to communicate, negotiate, and socialise with their peers.
 Skills such as turn taking and sharing often instigate minor conflicts between children as they struggle to deal with powerful emotions and feelings.

 In early years settings a dedicated key person is responsible for individual children’s needs who will know a child’s level of development, their personal characteristics and specific family circumstances.
 This knowledge ensures children’s individual needs are understood and supported and issues with behaviour are quickly picked up on.
 During minor disputes, a child’s key person can help them reflect and regulate their actions and in most instances young children start to learn how to resolve minor disputes themselves.
-However, some incidents are influenced by other factors such as the child feeling ill, being tired or having a new baby in the family.
+However, some incidents are influenced by other factors such as the child feeling ill or tired and changes in the family such as a new baby.
 Because of the key person’s relationship with the child and the family these issues can be discussed and with relevant support the behaviour is usually short lived.

 Sometimes a child continues to exhibit challenging behaviour despite intervention from their key person and family.
 In these instances more investigation is needed to rule out more serious issues such as an underlying special educational need/disability or a safeguarding issue.
 These situations are usually managed by the setting’s SENCO or manager who can apply relevant interventions to seek further help to stop the behaviour escalating and causing further harm.

-- The Alliance Behaviour Matters (2016) publication guides how to identify and support children's behaviour
+- Behaviour Matters (2016) This publication guides early years setting on how to identify and support children's behaviour in early years settings

-- The Alliance You Tube channel presents webinars on identifying and addressing behaviour issues in the early years
+- The Alliance You Tube channel presents a webinar on identifying and addressing behaviour issues in the early years

-- Member settings can download our mini guide on Promoting Positive Behaviour from our members area
+- Member settings can download a mini guide on Promoting Positive Behaviour from our members area

-- Member settings can also access free training on behaviour via EduCare
+- Member settings can also access free Cache endorsed training on identifying and addressing behaviour via our online platform EduCare

 If you are an early years setting and need advice on training on SEND/behaviour please contact our Training Centre on 01732 363070.